MA in Religious and Middle Eastern Politics

 We consider both religious politics and Middle Eastern politics important topics of study within political science.
 This program uniquely combines these topics, which include a broad survey of Middle Eastern politics as well as religious politics both in the Middle East and outside of the Middle East.
 At the same time, we provide courses that cover basic political science theory and methodology.
 Thus, while this course of study has a unique focus, it will also provide a broad foundation in the general discipline of political science.

 Bar-Ilan University’s Political Science Department is uniquely situated to provide this course of study.
 Its faculty is part of a 40+ year tradition of expertise and excellence in religious and Middle Eastern politics and includes world-class researchers and instructors on these topics.
 The department is also home to premier research centers and projects, which focus on these issues.
 These include the Religion and State Project, the Begin-Sadat Center for Strategic Studies, the Middle East’s premier national security think tank, and the Argov Center for the Study of Israel and the Jewish People.
+Read more about this degree in this article.

 Track 1: Thesis Track